Leeming Bar rest area

-First 2 hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £17.50.
-HGVs can pay £19.50 to include a £10 food voucher.
+First 2 hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £18.
+There is no meal voucher option for HGVs.

 Prices are paid using NexusPay.
 The location code is 1985 for cars and 1986 for HGVs.

 The fees are strictly enforced by GroupNexus.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Motel Leeming Services

 🌍 Operators & Official Websites:

 Trivia and Design

 Leeming Bar may be much further from the motorway junction than one might expect, and the journey takes motorists past the unofficial service area at Coneygarth.
 In 2019 Ordnance Survey began marking Coneygarth as a regular motorway service area, while some scales show the actual site at Leeming Bar as only a "motel".

 The road signs at A1(M) J51 imply that HGVs should use the nearby truckstop at Coneygarth, while everybody else should drive down to Leeming Bar.
 In practice, all traffic can choose either option.